 - You should use the right pronouns to grab your audience’s attention.

-Even though both sentences are essentially saying the same thing, the second one probably sounds a lot more relevant because it addresses you, the audience, actions you can take.
-The first one is a lot less personable as it addresses an entire profession.
-You might even have pictured stock images of faceless copywriters hunched over their desks while reading it.
+Even though both sentences are essentially saying the same thing, the second one probably sounds a lot more relevant because it addresses you, the audience, and actions you can take.
+The first one is a lot less personable as it addresses an entire profession that you may or may not be a part of.
+It may have even conjured stock images of faceless copywriters hunched over their desks.
 And in case you think we’re making this up, studies have demonstrated how the third person perspective creates psychological distance.

 Similarly, when introducing your brand on an About Us page, using the first person pronouns like we and us help make your brand come off as a lot more approachable and personable.
 And that definitely comes in handy when you’re in a relationship-driven market.